 Cassandra broke her right ankle in the accident which was surgically reduced with internal fixation.
 Unfortunately, she developed medical complications after 4 failed surgeries culminating in a 5th operation which amputated her right leg below the knee.
-To add horror to tragedy, she woke up during the amputation, which then had to be completed by means of local anaesthetic.
+To add horror to tragedy, she woke up during the amputation, which then had to be completed by means of local anesthetic.

 In this regard, she suffered severe chronic pain in her right ankle that basically confined her to a wheelchair from the date of the motor vehicle accident on March 24, 2011, until her right lower leg amputation on May 7, 2015, or for 4 long years.
 She may never be able to walk again even with the availability of a prosthetic.
-Every single day she will have to confront the reality of being wheelchair bound.
+Every single day she will have to confront the reality of being wheelchair-bound.
 Subsequently, she has been declared catastrophically impaired in connection with this motor vehicle accident (MVA).

 THIS CASE WAS SETTLED FOR $1.9 MILLION

-Cassandra was entitled to significant general damages for her pain and suffering, loss of amenities, and loss of enjoyment of life well beyond the statutory deductible, together with pecuniary damages for services rendered and medical expenses in excess of the accident benefit settlement, for which credit has been given.
-The impact of all this on the two minor children still living with her, was severe and who were provided with statutory accident benefit support.
+Cassandra was entitled to significant general damages for her pain and suffering, loss of amenities, and loss of enjoyment of life well beyond the statutory deductible, together with pecuniary damages for services rendered and medical expenses in excess of the accident benefits settlement, for which credit has been given.
+The impact of all this on the two minor children still living with her was severe and who were provided with statutory accident benefit support.

 This personal injury case was opened in 2011.
 Ashley Gnyś successfully settled Cassandra Henry ‘s case through mediation in 2018, a 7 year period of time.
 Ashley Gnyś and his team were able to get Cassandra the compensation she deserved and needed in her life.
 The tort claim settlement was $1,138,000 million and the accident benefits claim settlement was $830,000 for a combined settlement of $1.968,000 million.